 Calling me frantically, Bobby gave me a piece of his mind.
 He started by yelling at me; then he broke down in tears; then he finally explained what he was dealing with.

-[You can hear a snippet from our actual phone conversation by clicking the play button on the far left of the gray bar below.]
+[To hear a snippet from our actual phone conversation, click the arrow on the far left of the gray bar below.]

 He explained that his family was extremely religious and would never accept him being in a relationship with a man.
 He explained that he’d seen his gay cousin Henry briefly institutionalized and then kept under virtual house arrest after being found out by his mother.
 He explained that he was terrified the same thing would happen to him.

 And most importantly Bobby told me that he loved me.

 [To hear Bobby say this, click the arrow on the far left below.]

 After this conversation, he and I got back together briefly on the condition that I delete the message I sent to his friends and family.
 Still believing that he wanted to be with me, I did this without delay.
 And for three days, everything seemed fine.